sensu/sensu-docs/content/sensu-go/5.18/reference/backend.md

 For a **new** installation, the backend database must be initialized by providing a username and password to be granted administrative privileges.
 Although initialization is required for every new installation, the implementation differs depending on your method of installation:

 - If you are using Docker, you can use environment variables to override the default admin username (`admin`) and password (`P@ssw0rd!`) during installation step [2.
 Configure and start][24].
-- If you are using Ubuntu/Debian or RHEL/CentOS, you can set admin credentials during installation step [3.
+- If you are using Ubuntu/Debian or RHEL/CentOS, you must specify admin credentials during installation step [3.
 Initialization][25].
+Sensu does not apply a default admin username or password for Ubuntu/Debian or RHEL/CentoOS installations.

 This step bootstraps the first admin user account for your Sensu installation.
 This account will be granted the cluster admin role.